The Two Orphans (play): In the United States

 The play was revived on Broadway in 1904 (56 performances) and 1926 (32 performances).
 It was also adapted to film at least four times during the silent film era starting in 1908.

+Original Broadway production

+Synopsis of Scenes

+Hart Jackson adapted the original French five-act melodrama into four acts and seven tableaux (scenes) for the Union Square Theatre.
+The tableaux were: